Medical Evacuation Travel Insurance

 Do I need emergency evacuation and repatriation coverage?

-Sadly accidents are possible for everyone.
-When one is traveling in an unfamiliar place, bad events may have severe consequences.
+Sadly, accidents can happen to anyone.
+When traveling in an unfamiliar place, bad events can have severe consequences.
 When traveling, there are many reasons to know that you’re protected by an insurance policy that will protect your money from theft.
-Repatriation of remains coverage helps transport the deceased individual’s bodily remains to the home country/country of residence as applicable.

 What Is Covered by Medical Evacuation Insurance?